Complex Structures on Jet Spaces and Bosonic Fock Space Dynamics for Causal Variational Principles: Inner Solutions

 \subsection{Definition and Basic Properties}

-We again assume that space-time has a smooth manifold structure and admits a global time function (see Definition~\ref{defsms}).
+We again assume that spacetime has a smooth manifold structure and admits a global time function (see Definition~\ref{defsms}).
 Let~$v \in \Gamma(M, TM)$ be a vector field.
 Then its {\em{divergence}} $\div v \in C^\infty(M, \R)$ may be defined by the relation

 to be satisfied by all test functions~$\eta \in C^\infty_0(M, \R)$.
 In a local chart~$(x,U)$, the divergence is computed by \beq \div v = \frac{1}{h}\: \partial_j \big( h\, v^j \big) \eeq (where, following the Einstein summation convention, we sum over~$j=0,\ldots,3$).